- Drain Pans for use with any slot drain style sink.

 - 13" Size: (Narrower Design) Inner Dimensions: 13"L x 2"W. Outer Dimensions: 14"L x 3"W x 1 1/2"D*.

-- Drain Pan connects to standard 1 1/2" diameter plumbing (plumbing tail pipe, p-trap, etc. not included).
+- Drain Pan connects to standard 1 1/2" diameter plumbing (plumbing tail pipe, p-trap, etc. not included.
+See above for links to plumbing parts on Amazon).

-- If necessary, secure the drain pan to the concrete using concrete screws.
+- If necessary, secure the drain pan to the sink using screws or strapping.

-- Place the drain pan against the concrete, position to where it needs to be to catch the water, mark the holes using a sharp pencil, drill out the holes using a masonry drill bit (A hammer drill is recommended), silicone the lip of the drain pan, place on the concrete, and secure using the screws.
+- Place the drain pan against the sink bottom, position to where it needs to be to catch the water, mark the holes using a sharp pencil, drill out the holes using a masonry drill bit (A hammer drill is recommended for concrete), silicone the lip of the drain pan, place onto the sink, and secure using appropriate screws.

 Please note that some of the longer pans, usually 36" and 48" sizes, may have a slight curve in the pan and will go away once installed and the silicone dries, holding the pan to bottom of the sink.
 You may need to push up on the ends (using a block of wood for example) to hold the ends up while the silicone dries.